enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 # Nice !
 How can I get them in general ? <a name="solve"></a>
 ====
-There many different ways to approach this.
+There are many different ways to approach this.
 The differents methods ([Bellman principle](https://en.wikipedia.org/wiki/Bellman_equation), [Pontryaguin principle](https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle), etc) are of course related and have strong links together.
 I tend to think that a human being would prefer to see the Bellman principle first, so in this post I will quickly explain what it means and how we can use it to obtain the [Hamilton-Jacobi-Bellman equation](https://en.wikipedia.org/wiki/Hamilton%E2%80%93Jacobi%E2%80%93Bellman_equation) !

 ## What is the Bellman principle ? <a name="bellman"></a>